ossf/security-baseline/README.md

 ## Contribution, Governance, & Security

-Contributions are always welcome via pull request or GitHub Discussions.
+Contributions are always welcome via pull request or as issues, and can also be discussed on the [`#sig-security-baseline` channel on OpenSSF Slack](https://openssf.slack.com/archives/C07DC6TT2QY).
 Refer to the governance documentation for information about [how the project operates] and [how to report security-related issues].

 ### Antitrust Policy Notice